2014 British Grand Prix: Practice

 Felipe Massa crashed at the exit of Stowe corner in the first practice session.

 Per the regulations for the 2014 season, three practice sessions were held: two 90-minute sessions on Friday and another 60-minute session on Saturday.
-In the first session, Rosberg set the fastest lap at 1 minute, 35.424 seconds.
+In the first session, Rosberg set the fastest lap at 1:35.424.
 Hamilton, Alonso, Ricciardo, Kimi Räikkönen, Vettel, Jenson Button, Daniil Kvyat, Jean-Éric Vergne and Kevin Magnussen were in positions two to ten.
 Four minutes in, Felipe Massa ran onto artificial grass at the exit of Stowe corner and was sent backwards into a sideways spin, hitting the outside tyre barrier at 130 mph.
 His damaged Williams FW36 car stopped near the entry to the pit lane and the session was halted for 17 minutes as track marshals removed it.
 Later, an oil pressure problem caused Wolff's engine to shut down after four laps, and Marcus Ericsson spun at Becketts turn.
 After the session, Ricciardo and Rosberg were summoned to the stewards for overtaking Alonso and Kvyat under red flag conditions.
 Both drivers were deemed to have driven safely under series regulations after data examination and their explanations convinced the stewards not to penalise them.

-Hamilton used soft compound tyres to record the fastest lap of the second session with an early time of 1 minute, 35.508 seconds; his running was curtailed because his engine cut out with an hour to go.
+Hamilton used soft compound tyres to record the fastest lap of the second session with a 1:35.508 lap set early in the session; his running was curtailed because his engine cut out with 30 minutes to go.
 Rosberg, Alonso, the Red Bull pair of Ricciardo and Vettel, Bottas, Button, Magunssen, Räikkönen and Vergne rounded out the top ten.
 A localised explosion tore through the left-hand side of Bottas' engine cover and loosened it with five minutes to go.
 Vergne's left-front wheel detached at Abbey corner and he had to stop at the side of the track.
 On Saturday morning, FIA race director Charlie Whiting adopted a "zero tolerance policy" and cautioned drivers not to run wide leaving Copse and Club without being forced or their lap times would be deleted in a bid to enforce stricter regulations on driving off the track.
 Overnight rain made the track wet and a north-westerly wind was a factor in the final session; four drivers chose not to set a timed lap and some went off the slippery track.
-Vettel set the fastest lap of 1 minute, 52.522 seconds, with his teammate Ricciardo second.
+Vettel set the fastest lap of 1:52.522, with his teammate Ricciardo second.
 Pastor Maldonado, Romain Grosjean, Sutil, Kvyat, Magnussen, Button, Bottas and Räikkönen completed the top ten.
 Jules Bianchi broke his front wing in an impact with the barrier at Stowe corner.
 Sutil also avoided hitting the wall at Stowe turn and exited the corner's gravel trap.